humanitec/terraform-provider-humanitec/docs/resources/application.md

 subcategory: ""
 description: |-
   An Application is a collection of Workloads that work together.
 When deployed, all Workloads in an Application are deployed to the same namespace.

+  NOTE:  Version 1.7.0 removed the option to create an initial environment via the application resource.
+Environment creation is now fully separate and must be triggered using the humanitec_environment https://registry.terraform.io/providers/humanitec/humanitec/latest/docs/resources/environment resource.
+  To replicate the previous application resource behavior, use the example below.
 ---

 # humanitec_application (Resource)

 An Application is a collection of Workloads that work together.
 When deployed, all Workloads in an Application are deployed to the same namespace.

+---
+**_NOTE:_**  Version 1.7.0 removed the option to create an initial environment via the application resource.
+Environment creation is now fully separate and must be triggered using the [humanitec_environment](https://registry.terraform.io/providers/humanitec/humanitec/latest/docs/resources/environment) resource.
+To replicate the previous application resource behavior, use the example below.

+---

 ## Example Usage